losfair/blueboat/README.md

 ### Prerequisites

 - [Docker](https://www.docker.com/)
-- An S3-compatible bucket for storing app configuration and code
+- An S3-compatible bucket for storing application configuration and code
 - A MySQL service for storing [bbcp](https://github.com/losfair/bbcp) metadata
 - (Optional) A Kafka service for streaming logs